If you made the decision to raise quail, the first step is to decide where to purchase.

 The point here is don’t rule out what could be a potential opportunity.

 Craigslist is probably the easiest place to search for quail because you can organize your search via state/city and surrounding areas.

 My first and second flock of coturnix quail came from craigslist.

 I had to drive about 45 minutes to an hour but it was worth it because both times I was implementing these birds either early or late in the season.

 Do not drive out to these locations by yourself, make sure you go with someone because one never knows what you might run into.

 I’ve never had a bad experience but then I’ve also asked certain questions prior to arriving to ensure that contact was indeed a quail breeder.

 You can never be too safe, call the contact do not text or email.

 Online hatcheries would be the least direct approach.
 It’s a matter of finding the hatchery that offers you the best service, quality and price.
 Simply click, purchase and pick up.

-I’ve found online options for those of you interested in the click and purchase approach.
+I’ve found online options for those of you interested by movoing on with “click here.”
 Please note I’ve only purchased online from WR Hatchery.